Berrios struggles as White Sox end three-game skid with 5-2 win over Blue Jays

 Dickerson turned on a 97-m.p.h. fastball in the seventh inning for his fifth home run of the season.

-The Blue Jays threatened in the eighth after one-out singles by Espinal and Bo Bichette.
-Liam Hendriks replaced Michael Kopech and walked Marcus Semien to load the bases for Guerrero, who worked a full count before grounding into an inning-ending double play.
+In the eighth, the Blue Jays threatened after one-out singles by Espinal and Bo Bichette.
+Hendriks replaced Michael Kopech and walked Marcus Semien to load the bases for Guerrero, who worked a full count before grounding into an inning-ending double play.

-Toronto also brought the potential tying run to the plate in the ninth inning.

-Gurriel drove in Teoscar Hernandez to make it a three-run game but with two runners on, Hendriks struck out Josh Palacios and got Espinal to ground out to end it.
+Gurriel drove in Hernandez to make it a three-run game in the ninth.
+With two runners on, Hendriks struck out Palacios and got Espinal to ground out to end it.

 Cease fanned seven and issued one walk over his tidy 95-pitch outing.
 Berrios, acquired at the trade deadline from the Minnesota Twins, allowed four earned runs and nine hits while striking out six.